ska-sa/katgpucbf/misc/xbgpu/README.md

 The `katxgpu._katxgpu` module only provides functionality for receiving data.
 The normal SPEAD2 python module is used for sending X-Engine output data.
-This is because the X-Engine accumulates data and transmits it at a much lower data rate than it is received meaning that high performance code is not necessary.
+This is because the X-Engine accumulates data and transmits it at a much lower data rate than it is received meaning that the chunking approach is not necessary.
 The [xsend.py](katxgpu/xsend.py) module handles the transmission of correlated data.
 The high level description of this module can also be found in the same [file](src/README.md) that describes the data receiver module.